mediascape/UI-engine/helloworld/Readme.md

 Grid Layout
 ------------------
-Having each component a given preferred size and the order, the screen is divided in cells of different sizes, one for each component.
+Having each component a given preferred size and the order, the screen is divided in cells of different sizes.
+The Grid layout iterates across the components with a priority-based order, and goes over the layout matrix from left to right and from top to down, filling empty slots with unplaced components.
 ![grid](https://raw.githubusercontent.com/mediascape/UI-engine/master/helloworld/images/grid.png)

 VerticalMenu Layout
 ------------------
 The selected component is in fullscreen and the rest are not showed.
-A menu that appears at the top-right side of the screen whenever there is activity and showing the name of the remaining components.
+A menu appears at the top-right side of the screen whenever there is activity, showing the name of the remaining components.
 When a name is clicked, the associated component gets the fullscreen place.

 ![verticalMenu](https://raw.githubusercontent.com/mediascape/UI-engine/master/helloworld/images/verticalmenu.png)